Steve Sabins

-Early career
+Coaching career

 Sabins began his coaching career at Oklahoma State University, where he served as a graduate assistant during the 2012 and 2013 seasons.
 During his time with the Cowboys, he managed the video analysis program and scouted both game and practice footage.
 He provided feedback to hitters, infielders, and pitchers, while also preparing scouting reports.
 Additionally, Sabins helped coordinate Dugout Club events and implemented an academic accountability system to improve individual and team academic performance.

 In 2013, Sabins became the general manager of the Charles Town Cannons in their inaugural season in the Valley Baseball League.
 Under his leadership, the Cannons reached the postseason, becoming the only expansion team in league history to qualify for the playoffs in their first year.
 Sabins was instrumental in assembling the roster, recruiting collegiate players, hiring the coaching staff, and working with marketing personnel and city officials in Charles Town, West Virginia.

 Prior to that, Sabins served as the head coach of the Winchester Royals in the Valley Baseball League in 2012.
 That season, the Royals set league records for home runs and RBIs.
 In 2011, he was head coach of the Leesburg Thunder in the Futures Wood Bat League, leading the team to both a regular season title and a World Series championship.